CleverCloud/doc.clever-cloud.com/runtimes/scala/play-framework-2.md

 `sbt.ResolveException: unresolved dependency: play#sbt-plugin;2.0: not found`

-Some versions of Play2 try to retrieve a nonexistent version of "sbt-plugin" which is required by the framework to work.
+Some versions of Play2 try to retrieve a nonexistent version of "sbt-plugin" which is required by the framework.
 You have two options to fix this problem:

 You can set the "play.version" environment variable in the